laura-arditti/Network-Dynamics-and-Learning/README.md

 ## Lab03: Averaging Dynamics with Stubborn Agents

-- simulating the averaging dynamics with stubborn nodes
+- Simulating the averaging dynamics with stubborn nodes
-- optimal placement of stubborn nodes
+- Optimal placement of stubborn nodes